Rich Eisen: The Rich Eisen Show (2014–present)

 On October 6, 2014, Eisen began a new sportstalk TV/radio show, The Rich Eisen Show.
 The show was broadcast live from DirecTV's El Segundo, California Studios on Audience Network and NFL Now.

 On November 3, 2014, the show was picked up by Fox Sports Radio and broadcast daily from noon to 3 p.m.
 ET.
 Eisen took over the slot from Jay Mohr, who moved to the 3–6 p.m. slot.

 In early March 2020, the show's broadcast moved from Audience to YouTube due to the impending shutdown of Audience.
 NBCSN and eventually NBC's streaming service Peacock picked up the show later in 2020.
 The program moved again, to The Roku Channel in September 2022.

-When the show moved to The Roku Channel, it also moved to a new location on Sirius XM satellite radio and Internet streaming, after several years on NBC Sports Audio; it is now available on Sirius 216, XM 202, and SXM app channel 992.
+When the show moved to The Roku Channel, it also moved to a new location on SiriusXM satellite radio and Internet streaming, after several years on NBC Sports Audio; it is now available on Sirius 216, XM 202, and SXM app channel 992.

 In 2022, the show was nominated for the Outstanding Studio Show Sports Emmy Award.

 Return to ESPN (2025–present)

-In May 2025, reports surfaced that Eisen was nearing a deal to move the show from Roku to ESPN Radio, later confirmed by ESPN.
+In May 2025, reports surfaced that Eisen was nearing a deal to move The Rich Eisen Show from Roku to ESPN Radio, later confirmed by ESPN.
 Officially announced in July 2025, the audio show will move to ESPN Radio's 12:00 pm ET slot starting on September 2, 2025.
-The video show will be streamed on ESPN+, Disney+, and ESPN's forthcoming direct-to-consumer streaming service.
+The video show will be streamed on ESPN+, Disney+, and ESPN's direct-to-consumer streaming service.

 As a part of his deal to return to ESPN, he will make appearances on other parts of the platform.
-On August 18, 2025, he made his first appearance as a SportsCenter anchor since 2003, hosting a retro-themed show alongside Mina Kimes and honoring Stuart Scott, who had died in early 2015.
+On August 18, 2025, he made his first appearance as a SportsCenter anchor since 2003, hosting a retro-themed show alongside Mina Kimes and honoring Stuart Scott, who had died on January 4, 2015.
+Eisen's show is also simulcasted on ESPN during the College Football Playoff replacing The Pat McAfee Show when Pat McAfee is on site for the 2025-26 college football playoff.

+On April 8, 2026, it was announced that Eisen would eventually return to Bristol, Connecticut to host a special edition of SportsCenter on Sunday April 12 for the first time inside ESPN’s headquarters campus since his departure from the network on May 28, 2003.